OpenRefine/OpenRefine/docs/docs/manual/cellediting.md

 #### Nearest neighbor

 **Nearest neighbor** clustering methods are slower than key collision methods.
 They allow the user to set a radius - a threshold for matching or not matching.
 OpenRefine uses a “blocking” method first, which sorts values based on whether they have a certain amount of similarity (the default is “6” for a six-character string of identical characters) and then runs the nearest-neighbor operations on those sorted groups.

 We recommend setting the block number to at least 3, and then increasing it if you need to be more strict (for example, if every value with “river” is being matched, you should increase it to 6 or more).
-Note bigger block values will take much longer to process, while smaller blocks may miss matches.
-Increasing the radius will make the matches more lax, as bigger differences will be clustered:
+Note that bigger block values will take much longer to process, while smaller blocks may miss matches.
+Increasing the radius will make the matches more lax, as bigger differences will be clustered.

 **Levenshtein distance** counts the number of edits required to make one value perfectly match another.
 As in the key collision methods above, it will do things like change uppercase to lowercase, fix whitespace, change special characters, etc. Each character that gets changed counts as 1 “distance.”
-“New York” and “newyork” have an edit distance value of 3 (“N” to “n”, “Y” to “y,” remove the space).
+“New York” and “newyork” have an edit distance value of 3 (“N” to “n”; “Y” to “y”; remove the space).
 It can do relatively advanced edits, such as understand the distance between “M. Makeba” and “Miriam Makeba” (5), but it may create false positives if these distances are greater than other, simpler transformations (such as the one-character distance to “B. Makeba,” another person entirely).

-**PPM (or Prediction by Partial Matching)** uses compression to see whether two values are similar or different.
+**PPM (Prediction by Partial Matching)** uses compression to see whether two values are similar or different.
 In practice, this method is very lax even for small radius values and tends to generate many false positives, but because it operates at a sub-character level it is capable of finding substructures that are not easily identifiable by distances that work at the character level.
-So it should be used as a 'last resort' clustering method.
+So it should be used as a “last resort” clustering method.
 It is also more effective on longer strings than on shorter ones.

 For more of the theory behind clustering, see [Clustering In Depth](https://github.com/OpenRefine/OpenRefine/wiki/Clustering-In-Depth).

 ## Replace

 OpenRefine provides a find/replace function for you to edit your data.
-Selecting “Edit cells” → “Replace” will bring up a simple window where you can input a string to search and a string to replace it with.
+Selecting <span class="menuItems">Edit cells</span> → <span class="menuItems">Replace</span> will bring up a simple window where you can input a string to search and a string to replace it with.
 You can set case-sensitivity, and set it to only select whole words, defined by a string with spaces or punctuation around it (to prevent, for example, “house” selecting the “house” part of “doghouse”).
-You can use regular expressions in this field.
+You can use [regular expressions](expressions#regular-expressions) in this field.
 You may wish to preview the results of this operation by testing it with a [Text filter](facets#text-filter) first.

 You can also perform a sort of find/replace operation by editing one cell, and selecting “apply to all identical cells.”

 ## Edit one cell at a time

 You can edit individual cells by hovering your mouse over that cell.
-You should see a tiny blue button labeled “edit.”
+You should see a tiny blue link labeled “edit.”
 Click it to edit the cell.
 That pops up a window with a bigger text field for you to edit.
-You can change the data type of that cell, and you can apply these changes to all identical cells (in the same column), using this pop-up window.
+You can change the [data type](exploring#data-types) of that cell, and you can apply these changes to all identical cells (in the same column), using this pop-up window.

 You will likely want to avoid doing this except in rare cases - the more efficient means of improving your data will be through automated and bulk operations.